Date of incident: February 2, 2005.

 resulted from responses to a substantial threat of an oil spill, the Trustees

-are pursuing this incident under the Oil Pollution Act of 1990 and applicable
+pursued this incident under the Oil Pollution Act of 1990 and applicable

 The ship’s owner and operator (Cape Flattery Shipping Ltd. and Pacific Basin